SiaFoundation/siad/modules/renter/README.md

  - `callUpdate` should be called on the worker pool any time that that the set of contracts changes or has updates which would impact what actions a worker can take.
-For example, if the contract utility changes or if a contract is cancelled.
+For example, if a contract's utility changes or if a contract is cancelled.
    - `Renter.SetSettings` calls `callUpdate` after changing the settings of the renter.
 This is probably incorrect, as the actual contract set is updated